justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

             empty_collector_mark_stack()
             m->last_read++

+The primary job of the collector thread is tracing.

+While tracing the collector visits all live objects and marks them as being in use.
+Since these objects are stored all across the heap the tracing algorithm cannot take advantage of object locality and tends to demonstrate unusual memory access patterns, leading to inefficient use of the processor cache and poor performance.
+This makes tracing an excellent task to be done in parallel with the mutator threads so it does not slow down application code.

+Note that during tracing some synchronization is required between the collector and the mutator threads.
+When an object is changed (EG via: `set!`, `vector-set!`, etc) the mutator needs to add this object to the mark stack, which requires a mutex lock to safely update shared resources.

 ## Cooperation by the Collector

 In practice a mutator will not always be able to cooperate in a timely manner.
 For example, a thread can block indefinitely waiting for user input or reading from a network port.
 In the meantime the collector will never be able to complete a handshake with this mutator and major GC will never be performed.